avenga/julia-fractals/README.md

-# Jukia fractals demoo - Avenga Labs falls in love with Julia
+# Julia fractals demo - Avenga Labs falls in love with Julia

 ## What is it